 What could be possible when your heart, lungs, muscles, tendons and joints are all receiving fresh vital nutrients and being flushed of waste products quickly and efficiently?
 Better physical performance, enhanced endurance, quicker recovery times and fewer incidents of injury.
 When added to a proper physical training program, acupuncture is extremely valuable for improving your game.
 This is what many professionals already know, and why they use acupuncture for injury recovery, injury prevention and enhanced performance.

-(article by Dawn Balusik, AP, DOM, published in Tampa Bay Wellness, Sept 2008)
+(article by Dawn Potter-Balusik, AP, DOM, published in Tampa Bay Wellness, Sept 2008)